0xmythril/breakglass/README.md

 }
 ```

-2. Add the provider to `src/components/ConfigScreen.tsx`:
+2. Add the provider to the selector in `src/components/ConfigScreen.tsx`:

 ```typescript
 const PROVIDERS: ProviderOption[] = [